saurav97sd/saurav97sd/README.md

 ## 🔭 I'm currently working on

 - Provisioning Azure Infra using Terraform with GitHub Action project
-- Third installment of my blob on Git and Github for beginner
+- Third installment of my blog on Git and Github for beginner

 ## 🌱 I'm currently learning